jackthomas1430/CryptoClustering/README.md

     The best value for k is 4 for both the original and PCA-reduced data.

 Impact of PCA on Clustering:
-    By reducing the dimensionality of the data using PCA, the clustering process became more efficient while retaining most of the important features.The cluster patterns show that the PCA reduction seemingly eliminates noise and focuses on the most significant aspects of the data, but may miss out on some of the finer details as the there is less separation between clusters.
+   The cluster patterns show that the PCA reduction eliminates noise and focuses on the most significant aspects of the data, but may miss out on some of the finer details as the there is less separation between clusters.
 ## Setup
     ### Dependencies
             Python 3.x